pyccel/pyccel/tutorial/decorators.md

 The decorator `elemental`, indicates that the function below the decorator is an elemental one, an elemental function is a function with a single scalar operator and a scalar return value which can also be called on an array.
 When it is called on an array it returns the result of the function called elementwise on the array.

+Important note: applying the `elemental` decorator to a function will not make a difference to the C translation of the function definition itself since C doesn't have the elementwise feature.
+However, Pyccel implements the functionality by calling the function in a `for` loop when an array argument is passed.
+In the following example, we will use the function `square` where `@elemental` will be useful:

 Here is the python code:

 ```python